Last Updated on November 18, 2022 by Audrey Scott

 What to Expect on a 10-day Huayhuash Trek: Day by Day

 Note: The itinerary outlined below is the one that we took.
-Although the route is the same, some of our campsites and overnights may differ slightly from some of the standard 10-day Huayhuash Trek itineraries.
+Although the route is the same, some of our campsites and overnights may differ slightly from some of the classic 10-day Huayhuash Trek itineraries.
 Together with our guide, we decided to adjust the itinerary so that we would climb up to San Antonio Pass on the morning of Day 7 vs. the afternoon of Day 6.
 This meant that we spread out the campsites after that a bit differently and did not have two nights at Lake Jahuacocha — a deliberate itinerary adjustment which was preferable to all of us.

 Day 1: Drive from Huaraz to Matacancha (4,150 meters / 13,615 feet)

 This is a driving day (7 hours) from Huaraz to get you to the trailhead so that you ready to start hiking the next day.
 You go through some beautiful scenery, including some overlooks with views of the Cordillera Huayhuash and a drive over the Cuncush Pass (4,750 meters/15,580 feet).
-Once at the trailhead, you’ll have time to unload all the gear, learn how to set up your tent, enjoy views of Mount Rondoy (5,870 meters / 19260 feet) and eat a hearty dinner before turning in early for the night.

 Day 2: Matacancha – Cacanan Pass – Mitucocha